Smart home connections are now almost universal, and instrumentation and sensors are far more precise than they ever were.

 - Soil Moisture Sensor

 The WS-5000 was then connected to your Wi-Fi and the Internet.
-This allows you to access your data from anywhere using AmbientWeather.net or third-party services such as Weather Underground.
+This allows you to access your data using AmbientWeather.net or third-party services such as Weather Underground.

 However, when more sensors are added, the home screen becomes congested.
 While some people appreciate having everything at their fingertips, we favor a simpler interface.